alykes/azure.waf/section-2/2-appGW_WAF.md

 You can access WAF logs from a storage account, event hub, log analytics, or send logs to a partner solution.

-For more information about Application Gateway bot protection, see Web Application Firewall on Application Gateway bot protection.
+For more information about Application Gateway bot protection, check out [Web Application Firewall on Application Gateway bot protection.](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/bot-protection-overview)

+## WAF modes

+- `Detection mode`: Monitors and logs all threat alerts.
+You turn on logging diagnostics for Application Gateway in the _Diagnostics section_.
+You must also _make sure that the WAF log is selected and turned on_.
+  > Web application firewall doesn't block incoming requests when it's operating in Detection mode.
+- `Prevention mode`: Blocks intrusions and attacks that the rules detect.
+The attacker receives a "403 unauthorized access" exception, and the connection is closed.
+Prevention mode records such attacks in the WAF logs.